portraitgg/portrait-brand-kit/README.md

 # Portrait Brand Kit

 This repository contains the **official Portrait logo assets** and the standards that govern their use.
-Consistent application strengthens brand recognition and protects Portrait Technology Inc.’s intellectual‑property rights.

 ---